Soviet submarine S-3

 S-3 was the third boat of the S-class submarines of the Soviet Navy.
 The submarine took part in the Winter War and the Soviet annexation of the Baltic states before being sunk in the first days of Operation Barbarossa.

-S-3 was among the first three S-class submarines that were built on the basis of the German-designed submarine E-1, the blueprints of which was sold to the Soviets in 1933.
+S-3 was among the first three S-class submarines that were built on the basis of the German-designed submarine E-1, the blueprints of which were sold to the Soviets in 1933.
 Soviet engineers, working together with the German designers, examined E-1 and made modifications to its design based on their requirements.
 S-3 was built in Leningrad and included German components.
 The submarine carried out two patrols in the Baltic Sea during the Winter War with Finland without sinking any ships, and was part of the naval blockade of Riga when the Soviet Union annexed Latvia in 1940.
 When Operation Barbarossa began in June 1941, S-3 left the port of Liepāja in Soviet Latvia as the German Army reached the city.
 But it was attacked by German fast boats along the way and was eventually sunk by a depth charge, on 24 June 1941.
 Some survivors were picked out of the water and taken prisoner by the Germans.